About the Transplant - Nephrology Fellowship Program

 After one year of clinical training, our goal is for each fellow to have confidence in independently evaluating and managing patients with a wide variety of kidney transplant issues.

-Fellowship Goals and Objectives
+Program Goals & Objectives

 Fellows will be trained in all aspects of care for the renal transplant patient, including – but not limited to – pre-transplant evaluation, list management, kidney donor evaluation, peri-operative kidney transplant management and post-transplant care including immunosuppression.